Janek21/BDBI_works/README.md

-# Bioinfo_share
+# Bachelors degree in bioinformatics

-This repository is to be used for sharing and working in community in projects and assignments
+This repository is to be used for working in community in projects and assignments

 ## Github desktop for linux

-Make it easier to commit and stuff:
+Make it easier to commit and edit:
 Download .deb of lastest version https://github.com/shiftkey/desktop/releases and follow instructions